ISZ-Hacker-Group/Wobbly-Tooth-Save-Manager/README.md

 Installer Download Here: [Wobbly-Tooth-Save-Manager-Intsaller](https://github.com/Cracko298/Wobbly-Tooth-Save-Manager/files/7874212/Wobbly-Tooth-Save-Manager-Intsaller.zip)

-May have broken the Installer file.
+Updated & May have broken the Installer file.
 If I did, just make a issue request if you encounter anything. ;) Thanks in advance.

+- Updated the installer to not delete any data from previous installation.
+(You're Welcome).

 These applications may trigger windows defender.
 (These are false positives).
 This is 100% the old application just updated to work with a better compiler.